Year in Business Management at Kent

 • averaging 50% or above in your current degree programme

-Students are not eligible:
+Students that are not eligible:

 • students currently studying at Kent Business School

-Students who successfully complete the Year in Management and their home degree will graduate with the addition of ‘with a Year in Management’ to their main degree title.
-The full transcript of your degree results will include your marks for the Year in Management, as evidence of your achievement for potential employers.
+Students who successfully complete the Year in Business Management and their home degree will graduate with the addition of ‘with a Year in Business Management’ to their main degree title.
+The full transcript of your degree results will include your marks for the Year in Business Management, as evidence of your achievement for potential employers.

-Your degree classification will depend on your main degree subject and not the Year in Management which is a pass/fail year.
-If you pass the year, you will get ‘with a Year in Management‘ added to your degree title.
+Your degree classification will depend on your main degree subject and not the Year in Business Management which is a pass/fail year.
+If you pass the year, you will get ‘with a Year in Business Management’ added to your degree title.
 If you fail, your degree title will remain as your current degree.
-You do not risk your current degree classification by doing the Year in Management.
+You do not risk your current degree classification by doing the Year in Business Management.

-Please talk to staff in your home School about whether adding a Year in Management will affect any accreditation you may be eligible for.
+Please talk to staff in your home School about whether adding a Year in Business Management will affect any accreditation you may be eligible for.

-The Year in Management should be viewed simply as an additional year of study, making a three-year degree into a four-year degree.
+The Year in Business Management should be viewed simply as an additional year of study, making a three-year degree into a four-year degree.
 If you pay your own tuition fees, then you will have to pay for an extra year.
 For those eligible, student loans should normally be available for all four years.
 However, it is your responsibility to check with the Loan Authority that they will continue to give you financial support on the new programme.

-International students wishing to add the Year in Management will be approved on a case-by-case basis in accordance with UK immigration regulations and the University’s Tier 4 policy on Academic Progression and Change of Course.
+International students wishing to add the Year in Business Management will be approved on a case-by-case basis in accordance with UK immigration regulations and the University’s Tier 4 policy on Academic Progression and Change of Course.

 We know that different students excel in different areas and that different students need different support to develop the skills that they’ll need to succeed in the world of work.
 As such, the course has some exams, some individual reports, some essays and, some group presentations.
 We think that a good mix is necessary to be a good student.

 Students can opt to take one of our conversion MScs if they have obtained a good degree in another subject.
 However, the content you study and the way each course is funded are quite different.
-The Year in Management isn’t a substitute for doing a Master's degree but it will give you an introduction to the world of business and management – and is a good option for those worried about postgraduate funding or looking for a different way to stand out on your CV.
+The Year in Business Management isn’t a substitute for doing a Master's degree ,but it will give you an introduction to the world of business and management – and is a good option for those worried about postgraduate funding or looking for a different way to stand out on your CV.

 Unfortunately not.
 The programme is only open to current Kent undergraduates, not Master’s or PhD students.